Healthy Eating During Pregnancy

 - Eggs – good for protein, vitamins and minerals

 - Yogurt – calcium, protein and probiotics.
 Choose plain without sugar.
-You can mix it with fruit to make it sweeter.
+You can mix it with fruit or stevia to make it sweeter.

 - Avocados and Walnuts – good source for plant based omega-3 fats.